m-ab-s/media-autobuild_suite/README.md

 Check [forcing-recompilations](./doc/forcing-recompilations.md) to check how you can force a rebuild of all libs/binaries.

-To save a bit of space you can delete, after compiling, all source folders (except the folders with a "-git", "-svn" or "-hg" on end) in /build.
+To save a bit of space you can delete, after compiling, all source folders (except the folders with a "-git" or "-svn" on end) in /build.
 There's an option in the .bat for the script to remove these folders automatically.

 Have fun!